haihan-yu/math-for-macro/README.md

 ## Software

-The teaching material was produced on a Mac (macOS Monterey 12.2.1) with the MacTeX-2021 distribution.
+The material was produced on a Mac (macOS Monterey 12.2.1) with the MacTeX-2021 distribution.
 The LaTeX files should be compiled with pdfTeX.
 The graphics were produced with Keynote (version 11.2).

 ## Useful resources